kaoutaar/Stutter-enhancer/frontend/README.md

 * `MicrophoneCircle`: Manages recording state and API interactions.
 * `RecordingView`: Handles the recording interface with visualizer.
-* `TextboxView`: Allows text correction after transcription.
+* `TextboxView`: Allows text correction after transcription, and displays transcript.
 * `EnhancedView`: Displays comparison of original vs enhanced audio.
-* `AudioPlayer`: Plays audio with waveform visualization.
+* `AudioPlayer`: Plays audio with waveform visualization, and playback controls.

 ## How to Contribute